 Permitting the application of pesticides for use in or near water is an important means to protect source waters.
-Fifty-six permits were issued in 2015-16 for chemical control of Aquatic Nuisances in and/or near surface water in accordance with regulatory requirements.
+Eighty-six permits were issued in 2016-17 for chemical control of Aquatic Nuisances in and/or near surface water in accordance with regulatory requirements.
 These permits aid in protecting surface water from contamination with pesticides.
-During 2015-16, the Environmental and Municipal Management Services Division issued a support letter to the Pest Management Regulatory Agency of Health Canada to address the request of Saskatchewan Ministry of Agriculture, for emergency use registration of: 1.)
-Malathion 85E, Entrust SC, MAKO and Delegate WG for the management of Spotted Wing Drosophila (SWD) in berries and stone fruits; 2.)
-IntegoTM Solo Fungicide for use with closed transfer commercial seed treaters and on-farm treatment of field peas for the suppression of early-season root rot caused by Aphanomyces euteiches; and 3.)
+During 2016-17, the Environmental and Municipal Management Services Division issued a support letter to the Pest Management Regulatory Agency of Health Canada to address the request of Saskatchewan Ministry of Agriculture, for emergency use registration of: 1.)
+MALATHION 85E (Malathion) and MAKO for spotted wing drosphilia on Berries (crop subgroups 13-07A 13-07B, 13-07F, 13-07G) and stone fruits (crop group 12).; and 2.)
 DECCO 070 EC (clove oil) as a sprout inhibitor for organic potatoes in Saskatchewan destined for export to the United States.